 As predicted, Will mostly picked the raisins out of his piece and ate them but I think I saw him take a few bites of actual bread, too.

-Next year, I hope to remember to make this bread BEFORE St. Patrick's Day.
-But I'm not putting any money on it - a swamp is a swamp.
+Next year, I hope to remember to make this bread BEFORE St. Patrick's Day but it's good any time of year.

 * 3 Tbsps sugar